 United States Dollars.

-Our philosophy is to obtain the highest possible interest rates while ensuring the complete safety of Subscribers' contributions.
+Our philosophy is to obtain the highest possible rates of return while striving to protect the principal value of the invested contributions.
 Gambling with our children's future education is not an option.
-Contributions are securely invested in US dollar denominated government-guaranteed securities that earn a consistent and competitive rate of return.
-Income earned on contributions may be invested in equities to maximize returns.
+Contributions are safely invested in US dollar denominated government bonds and investment grade corporate bonds from U.S. and Canadian issuers that earn a consistent and competitive rate of return.
+A portion of the income earned on contributions is invested in U.S.-dollar denominated Exchange-Traded Funds that track the performance of major stock market indices in the U.S. and abroad to further enhance returns.

 The Heritage International Plan is not subject to the Non-Resident's tax of Canada.
 Tax is not payable by the subscriber on the return of principal (contributions less fees).
 The Subscriber or the Beneficiary should consult with their own tax advisor regarding the tax consequences for any interest that is earned and received on the Plan.
 Heritage does not warrant that payments made to or received from the plan will be treated as tax free in any country.
 Local laws should be consulted.